-I am not in a position to criticise other breeders but commonly as breeders we fall into the trap of using a friend’s dog, a top winning dog or a complete outcross dog, for a number of good reasons, but none of which do anything to compliment our own bitch.
+I am not in a position to criticize other breeders but commonly as breeders, we fall into the trap of using a friend’s dog, a top winning dog or a complete outcross dog, for a number of good reasons, but none of which do anything to complement our own bitch.

 For anyone wanting to start to show their dogs, they must first do research about ringcraft classes in their area, attend local shows and be sure it is for you.
 Always start at the bottom, it’s a mistake to go to championship shows too early with no experience.
 Take advice and listen to more experienced owners, have your dog assessed by its breeder or someone else in the breed you can trust — be realistic about your chances, and remember that it is only a hobby!

-Does showing your dogs automatically turns you into a reputable dog breeder or there is more to it?
+Does showing your dogs automatically turn you into a reputable dog breeder or there is more to it?

 Showing dogs and success in the show ring has almost no bearing on being or becoming a reputable breeder.
 Being a responsible breeder looking to produce healthy happy dogs that are close to the breed standard that will make good companions and pets, that can do whatever is asked of them, showing working, agility, should be the priority.